The-Monitoring-Shop/c10e-u8y-command-and-control/SSH.md

 The below section(s) are covered via the `/opt/shared_config/setupUser.sh` script on the GCP VM, and provided here for completness.

-To obtain k8s cluster credentials, for kubcetl;
+To obtain k8s cluster credentials, for kubectl;
 `gcloud container clusters get-credentials university`

 ---